tonethar/IGME-330-Master/notes/node-and-web-services-2.md

     if(!err && response.statusCode == 200){
     	// A - convert the downloaded text to a JavaScript Object (in this case an array) let obj = JSON.parse(body);

-        // B - grab the first result
-        let result = obj[0];
-        // C - grab the `.content` property of the first result let text = result.content;
+        // B - grab the `.activity` property of the first result let text = obj.activity;

-        // D - log it out
+        // C - log it out
         console.log(text);
       }
 });